Worried about helping your Secondary 2 child choose the best subject combination for the upper secondary years?

 If your child already has his or her heart set on a career path or course, congratulations!
 You can focus on looking up the entry prerequisites for the relevant courses, and here are some tips to help you get started:

 - Visit the MOE website for the basic admission criteria for junior colleges, polytechnics, institutes of education (ITEs), and the Millennia Institute (MI).
 For more comprehensive coverage, download the latest copy of the Joint Admissions Exercise information booklet for reference.

 - If your child prefers to enter a junior college, you should know that A-Level subjects can now be taken at H1, H2, and H3 levels, with H3 courses being the most in-depth and rigorous.
-A simple Google search will turn up useful resources to explain the difference between H1, H2, and H3 subjects; for instance, Catholic Junior College has a detailed information page on the differences between H1, H2, and H3 mathematics.
-Naturally, there is an eligibility criteria involved — e.g. whether you need a Pure Biology or Combined Science Biology O-Level Pass to pursue Biology at the H2 Level for the A-Levels — and this information will be available on each junior college’s website.
+Naturally, there is an eligibility criteria involved, e.g. whether you need a Pure Biology or Combined Science Biology O-Level Pass to pursue Biology at the H2 Level for the A-Levels.
 For a general guide, you can visit St. Andrew’s Junior College’s FAQ page, which addresses questions such as “I did Combined Sciences for my O-Levels.
 Can I take pure science subjects at the H2 level?”
-But bear in mind that queries are best addressed with your schools of interest.
+But bear in mind that such queries are best directed to your schools of interest.